cquigley47/Practice/README.md

 	Created new branch on desktop.
 Switched to the branch and it has the empty, do you want to explore.
 	I took a chance and am editing the local file directly.
 PROBABLY NOT A GOOD IDEA!
+	WELL THAT WORKED.
+I am doing it over to keep better track this time.